-Benefit Description You pay Reconstructive surgery (cont.)
-Standard Option • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. \$50 per office visit; nothing at outpatient or inpatient facility Gender reassignment surgery (see Section 3.
-How you get care) All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery Standard Option Oral surgical procedures, limited to: \$50 per office visit; nothing at outpatient or inpatient facility • Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.
-Not covered: All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Dental work related to TMJ
+Benefit Description You pay Reconstructive surgery Standard Option Surgery to correct a functional defect \$60 per office visit Surgery to correct a condition caused by illness or injury if: Nothing at outpatient facility the condition produced a major effect on the member's appearance and 20% of the Plan allowance for inpatient services (calendar year deductible applies) the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Gender Affirming Surgery (see Section 3.
+How you get care) Not covered All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery Standard Option Oral surgical procedures, limited to: \$60 per office visit • Reduction of fractures of the jaws or facial bones; Nothing at outpatient facility Surgical correction of cleft lip, cleft palate or severe functional malocclusion; 20% of the Plan allowance for inpatient services (calendar year Removal of stones from salivary ducts; deductible applies) Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All charges Oral and maxillafacial curacry continued an next nage

-Benefit Description You pay

-Organ/tissue transplants Standard Option

-These solid organ transplants are covered.
+Benefit Description You pay Oral and maxillofacial surgery (cont.)
+Standard Option Oral implants and transplants All charges Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Dental work related to TMJ Organ/tissue transplants Standard Option These solid organ transplants are covered.
 These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
-See Other services under You need prior Plan approval for certain services in Section 3 How You Get Care.
-Solid organ transplants are limited to: \$50 per office visit; nothing at outpatient or inpatient facility

-Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

-• Cornea

-• Heart

-Heart/Lung

-Intestinal transplants

-- Isolated small intestine

-- Small intestine with the liver

-- Small intestine with multiple organs, such as the liver, stomach and pancreas

-• Kidney

-Kidney-Pancreas

-• Liver

-Lung: single/bilateral/lobar

-• Pancreas

-Blood or marrow stem cell transplants \$50 per office visit; nothing at outpatient or inpatient facility

-Physicians consider many features to determine how diseases will respond to different types of treatment.
-Some of the features measured are the presence or absence of normal and abnormal chromosomes, the extension of the disease throughout the body, and how fast the tumor cells grow.
+See Nothing at outpatient facility Other services under You need prior Plan approval for 20% of the Plan allowance for inpatient services (calendar year certain services in Section 3 How You Get Care.
+Solid organ transplants are limited to: deductible applies) Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/Lung • Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach and pancreas • Kidney • Kidney-Pancreas • Liver • Lung: single/bilateral/lobar • Pancreas Blood or marrow stem cell transplants \$60 per office visit Physicians consider many features to determine how Nothing at outpatient facility diseases will respond to different types of treatment.
+Some of the features measured are the presence or absence of normal and abnormal chromosomes, the extension of the disease throughout the body, and 20% of the Plan allowance for inpatient services (calendar year deductible applies) how fast the tumor cells grow.
 By analyzing these and other characteristics, physicians can determine which diseases may respond to treatment without transplant and which diseases may respond to transplant.
 The Plan extends coverage for the diagnoses as indicated below.

-Allogeneic transplants for

-- Acute lymphocytic or non-lymphocytic (i.e., myelogeneous) leukemia
+Allogeneic transplants for - Acute lymphocytic or non-lymphocytic (i.e., myelogeneous) leukemia

-- Acute myeloid leukemia

-- Advanced Hodgkin's lymphoma with recurrence (relapsed)

-- Advanced Myeloproliferative Disorders (MPDs)

-- Advanced neuroblastoma